 The following little poem was given to me by Mrs. J. R. Walker, wife of a well known dentist of New Orleans; it was given to her by her mother when a girl.
 Her father, Monsieur Mort, was a fine performer and professor of music.
-He frequently went to the Asylum, and exerted himself for the pleasure and benefit of its unfortunate inmates, among them Louise, a harmless maniac. gave to him the following poem.
-With the light of the last twenty years shining upon us, the poem is full of significance, and the words there used are the identical ones used to day in spirit communications.
-From this, have we not every reason to think the time will come when lunacy will be understood, and its unfortunate victims treated in a far different manuer; and I am tempted to add, what we have called religion, be regarded as superstition, and what we have called supersti-tion, be much of it truth?
+He fre-quently went to the Asylum, and exerted bimself for the pleasure and benefit of its unfortunate infor the pleasure and benefit of its unfortunate in-mates, smoor them Louise, a harmless maniac, gave to hun the following poem.
+With the light of the last twenty years shining upon'us, the poem is full of significance, and the words there used are the identical ones/used to day in spirit com-munications.
+From this, have we not every rea-son to think the time will come when lunacy will be understood, and its unfortunate victims treated in a fufficient maniferer and 1 am treated to in a far different manner; and 1 am tempted to add, what we have called religion, be regarded as superstition, and what we have called supersti-tion, be such of it truth?

-tion, be much of it truth?

-I copy the poem verbatim, changing nothing of its names or dates.
-I can add nothing to its history, as Professor Mort died many years since, and his wife is now also dead.
-Mrs. Walker told me that her mother gave it to her, because of the beautiful tiesue flowers that were folded in the envelope and had been entered proper by the constant. envelope, and had been cut out of paper by Louise.
+tion, be such of it truth?
+I copy the poem errorism, changing nothing of its, names or dates.
+I can add nothing to its his-tory, as Professor Mort died many years since, and his wife is now also dead.
+Mrs. Walker told me that her mother gave it to her, because of the beautiful tissue flowers that were folded in the envelope and had here not out of the name by include. evelope, and had been cut out of paper by Louise.
 They are still with it, and look like frost flowers, so delicate is the tracery of vines and leaves.
-The State Asylum was then located at Hudson, near Poughkeepsie; it is now at Utica.
-The coming of Monsieur Mort seemed to have been a galaday with the inmates, on whom his music produced a won-derful effect.
-One conversant with spiritual mani-festations, might well surmise that the poem was inspired by one of his spirit brothers or sisters.
+The fitate Asylum was then located at Hudson, near Poughkeepsie; it is now at Utica.
+The coming of Monsieur Mort seemed to have been a galaday with the inmates, on whom his music produced a won derful effect.
+One conversant with spiritual miniestations, might well surmise that the poetn was inspired by one of his spirit brothers or sisters.
 There is now no means of throwing any light on the production beyond its present appearance.
-The paper from which it is copied is yellow with age, and has only the water mark "Amies Phila," on it; neither crest or motto.
+The paper from which it is copied is yellow with age, and has only the water mark "Amles Phils," on it; neither crest or motto.